Northern Domino (eA)

 Domino can make brindle striping less distinct and turn it more smudgy and gray.
 Many domino brindles show reduced brindling altogether with no visible striping on their extremities.

-Since domino reduces the amount of eumelanin and gives pale phaeomelanin, it can remove sabling from a sable pattern and turn any sable into a solid cream-yellow coat.
+Since domino reduces the amount of eumelanin and gives pale phaeomelanin, it can remove sabling from a sable pattern (ky/ky eA/- Ay/-) and turn any sable into a solid cream-yellow coat.
 This domino phenotype resembles clear sable or even recessive red and is sometimes called fawn domino or cream domino.

-This pattern often has a widow’s peak and can resemble a regular shaded sable pattern, but many dogs also keep some of their banded nose bar.
-One distinctive feature in many domino agouti dogs is a little bit of residual spectacle pattern with some minimal black shading under the eyes.
+This pattern often has a widow’s peak, and the dark overlay on the back can roughly resemble that of a shaded sable pattern.
+But many agouti domino dogs keep some dark face shading like a residual nose bar or a little bit of residual spectacle pattern with some minimal black shading under the eyes.

-Domino removes some of the dark hair banding from the agouti pattern and lightens phaeomelanin.
-This often creates a pale coat with a paler hair base and dark hair tips.
+Some aw dominos can look very dark and patterned.
+Domino removes some of the dark hair banding from the dorsal agouti pattern and is often combined with very light phaeomelanin.
+It more often creates a light phenotype with a pale hair base and a grizzly grayish look.

-The pairing of domino with tan points creates one of the most common domino phenotypes.
+Domino with tan points (ky/ky eA/- at/-) creates one of the most common domino phenotypes.

 A tan point domino pattern gives extended pale facial markings with a widow’s peak and a residual dark nose bar running from the forehead not all the way to the nose leather.